H. C. A. Harrison: Football and cricket

 Harrison's cousin Tom Wills began to codify Australian rules football in Melbourne, in 1858.
 Wills' game spread across Australia and is today the most popular sport in the country.
 Some sources state that Harrison was involved and/or that he took part in the drafting of the first set rules, by the Melbourne Football Club (1859); Wills and Harrison were later recognised as the "Fathers" of Australian rules.
 However, there is no hard evidence that Harrison was involved in the development of Australian rules during the 1850s.

 On 8 May 1866, Harrison chaired a meeting of club delegates in order to draft a revised set of rules, and his changes were unanimously agreed upon.
 A major development in these revised rules was Rule 8, which read: "The ball may be taken in hand at any time, but not carried further than is necessary for a kick, and no player shall run with the ball unless he strikes it against the ground every five or six yards."
 The running bounce was adopted to curtail the speed of the fastest players, in particular Harrison.
 Arthur Conan Doyle, creator of Sherlock Holmes and fan of Australian rules football, remarked: "I thought it was very sporting of Harrison, as the fastest runner of his day, to introduce the bouncing rule, which robbed him of his advantage."

-Harrison was successively captain of the Richmond, Melbourne and Geelong clubs, and then of Melbourne again.

-Harrison was elected a member of the committee of the Melbourne Cricket Club in 1871, and was a vice-president from 1892 until his death.

-Harrison retired from football in 1872 at the age of 36.
-He once stated that he considered that the reason of his being able to stay so long was that he did not begin his athletic career until he was over 20.
-When the Victorian Football Association was formed in 1877, Harrison was elected vice-president, and in 1905 he was chairman of the first Australian Football Council, and was officially granted life membership to the council.

 In 1884 he visited London where he proposed unifying Australian rules with Rugby under a set of hybrid rules and suggested that rugby clubs adopt some of Australia's rules.
 English football officials were insulted at the suggestion that they "abandon their rules to oblige an Antipodean game".

 Following his retirement, Harrison was president of the Melbourne Football Club from 1897 to 1906.